samiam2013/GoMVClean/README.md

 I'm building out an API that will scale across a local network with very basic configuration.
 My library should be burstable to system limits with just the operating system as a middle layer and it should be distributable to an extent that seems like magic.

-Rule 1 of GoMVClean is safety.
+Rule 1 is safety.

-Rule 2 of GoMVClean is speed.
+Rule 2 is speed.

-Rule 3 of GoMVClean is no middleware, just Go and Javascript.
+Rule 3 is no middleware, just Go and Javascript.

-Rule 4 of GoMVClean is `const separateDB = false`
+Rule 4 is `const separateDB = false`

 # How to use it